 Remember, just like a divorce, winding down a limited liability company will be costly!

-You’re pitching for a big money
+You’re pitching for big money

 Most VC firms are staunch about the terms of their investment.
 If you want their money you’ll have to accept their terms.
 Thus, if you’ve incorporated your company beforehand, you’ll be forced to take a costly trip to your notary to get things changed.

-Although, that being said, if you have a lot of offers on the table then incorporating a company and setting down your own terms could position you in a stronger bargaining position.
+However, that being said, if you have a lot of offers on the table then incorporating a company and setting down your own terms could position you in a stronger bargaining position.

 You have an accelerator/incubator in your sights